SOHR : Syria Halts Damascus Airport Flights After Israeli Strikes

 An airport employee told AFP that the Israeli strikes had “affected” the facility.

-“We had to postpone all flights for at least 48 hours and some flights have been rerouted through Aleppo airport,” the employee said on condition of anonymity because he is not authorized to speak on the issue.
+“We had to postpone all flights for at least 48 hours and some flights have been rerouted through Aleppo airport,” the employee said on condition of anonymity because he is not authorised to speak on the issue.

 An official at an Arab airline said separately that an airport landing strip had been hit during the Israeli assault — a development the pro-government newspaper Al-Watan also reported.